raghav-konk/github_ghf_notes/README.md

 sudo apt-get install git-all
 ```

-# 2. Chekcking the Current Version (If incase you already have it installed)
+# 2. Checking the Current Version (If incase you already have it installed)

 ```
     git --version